ajithkumar9754/itinerary-java8-springboot-docker-liquibase-security/README.md

 MySql database : MySQL  used as the database for the application.
 Used mysql docker images to configure database

-Liquibase librray to manage dataabase management, like database and table creation based on the liquibase configuration files.
-Enabled liquibase forspringboot.
-Please refer liquibase folder in itinerary-management-service for the implementtation details.
+Liquibase library to manage database management, like database and table creation based on the liquibase configuration files.
+Enabled liquibase for springboot.
+Please refer liquibase folder in itinerary-management-service for the implementation details.

 FeignClient - is used for micro-service to micro-service communication(INFORMATION-SERVICE	 --> ITINERARY-MANAGEMENT-SERVICE service calls)